 Q: I am pregnant.
 Should I get the COVID-19 vaccine?

-A: Vaccinations are considered a safe and routine part of prenatal care.
-For example, the flu shot is not only offered during pregnancy but recommended.
+Vaccinations are a safe and routine part of prenatal care even before COVID-19.
+For example, the flu shot is recommended for all pregnant people during flu season.

 Q: I know the COVID-19 vaccines are new.
 Is there safety data for pregnant people?